Sri480/Sri_2/c1_test.md

 ***Customer Base:*** Customer base for Alphasense has been growing internationally among investment firms, corporations and professional services.
 They have also succeeeded in raising multiple rounds of funding pointing to growing investor confidence.

 ***Revenue and Financial Performance:*** AlphaSense had a $125 million Series D round.
-This is a private company but fund raising efforts point to expectations for strong financial performance in the future.
+This is a private company but fundraising efforts point to expectations for strong financial performance in the future.

 ***Customer Satisfaction and Retention:*** AlphaSense has received industry recognition for its innovative AI based approach.